“Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.“ Brian Tracy

 “Calma, dolce e gentile” Calm, gentle and kind.
 “When in Rome, does as the Romans.”

-There are many good reasons for learning a second language as research has shown the cognitive benefits, such as memory improvement and longer attention span.
-The world is changing fast and learning a second language could potentially improve your employment prospects.
-More companies than ever are doing business in several – often dozens of – countries around the world, but they can’t do it without hiring globally-minded people who can speak at least one foreign language.
-If your first language is English, the second most common language in the world, and yet if someone has made the effort to learn another language rather than expecting the world to accommodate their monolingualism, then it makes the person interesting.
-If there’s even one culture that you’d like to understand better, or even one person in your life you’d like to know better, then one of the best ways you can start is by learning to speak their language.
+There are many good reasons for learning a second language; research has proven the cognitive benefits, such as memory improvement and longer attention span.
+The world is changing quickly and learning a second language could potentially improve an individual's employment prospects.
+More companies than ever are managing business in several – often dozens of – countries around the world, but they are unable to do this without hiring globally-minded people able to speak at least one foreign language.
+If an individual makes the effort to learn another language, rather than expecting the world to accommodate their own language, then it makes that person more interesting.
+If there is one culture that you’d like to understand better, or even one person in your life you’d like to know better, one of the best ways to start is by learning to speak their language.

 STM MFL expectations (information to follow soon)